 The Hidden Costs of Selling Your Home in South Africa

 Most sellers overestimate what they'll walk away with.
 They look at the sale price and mentally subtract the bond balance.
-What they don't account for are the fees, levies, certificates, and costs that arrive between the sale and the transfer.
-By the time the money lands in your account, the figure is often meaningfully lower than you planned for.
-Knowing what those costs are before you list means you can price correctly and plan without surprises.
+What they don't picture are the fees, levies, certificates, and charges that land between the sale and the transfer.
+By the time the money reaches your account, the figure is often tens of thousands lighter than the one you had in mind.

-The hidden costs of selling a house are the expenses beyond the bond balance that reduce your net proceeds from the sale.
+The hidden costs of selling a house are the expenses beyond your bond balance that eat into what you finally walk away with.
 They include agent commission, bond cancellation fees, compliance certificates, municipal clearance figures, attorney costs, and moving expenses.
-Understanding them in full is essential to planning a successful home sale, sellers who don't account for them often find they can't proceed or are forced to renegotiate after the offer is signed.
+Knowing them in full is essential to planning the sale, because sellers who don't account for them often find they can't proceed, or have to renegotiate after the offer is signed.

 Key takeaways